Chime vs Cash App: Fees, APY & Overdraft Compared

 Chime provides 24/7 phone support and in-app chat with live representatives.
 This means help at 2 AM if a suspicious charge appears.
 The most common complaints involve sudden account closures and slow resolution when users get locked out.

-Cash App offers phone support only from 9 AM to 7 PM Eastern, with in-app chat available outside those hours.
+Cash App offers phone support from 9 AM to 7 PM Eastern, with in-app chat available outside those hours.
 P2P scams dominate complaints, and users who send money to the wrong person often struggle to recover funds since Cash App treats completed transfers as final.

 If you anticipate needing responsive support for banking issues, Chime's round-the-clock availability helps.
 If your primary use is P2P transfers among people you trust, Cash App's limitations matter less.